25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 - Truthy values: all NON Falsy values
 - Falsy values: `0`, `false`, `''`, `null`, `undefined`, `NaN`

-JavaScript will always try to coerce a value into a Boolean when it's encountered inside of a conditional statement.
+JavaScript will always try to coerce a value into a Boolean when it's encountered inside of a conditional statement

 So:

-- `true` is Truthy.
+- `true` is Truthy

 - All Objects are Truthy: